 Having enough money to do what you want will always be a necessity.
 Therefore, we must continue to save and invest wisely to develop that valuable passive income.
 However, there will come a point where we have to ask ourselves how much money do we need to truly be happy.
 I found my enough back in 2012 before I had children.
 Today, I have found my enough again with a family.

 2020 derailed my YOLO lifestyle.
-But at least I’m wealthier and my family is safe.
-I’m not letting 2021+ screw things up any more!
+But at least I'm wealthier and my family is safe.
+I'm not letting the next few years screw things up any more!
+Instead, I will focus on doing what I want for the rest of my life.

 Readers, how do you plan to take advantage of the YOLO Economy?
 How long do you think the good times will last?
 How geared are your investments to the YOLO Economy?
 YOLO stands for You Only Live Once.